Changelog

 - Visual design

-Koher's philosophical foundation now has two pillars: what the architecture is (separation of language and judgment), and how the practice sustains itself (staying with the work regardless of external validation).
+Koher's philosophical foundation now has two pillars: what the architecture is (separation of language and judgement), and how the practice sustains itself (staying with the work regardless of external validation).
 The Positions page grows as the body of thought develops.

 Institutional Deployment Tier